Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 **Expected result**

-The connected display should appear in the `Output devices` and `Input devices` section.
+The connected display should appear in the `Output devices` section.

 ## AUD008.001 HDMI audio playback (Ubuntu)